Xilinx/PYNQ/docs/source/overlay_design_methodology/python_packaging.rst

 -----------------------------------

-Packaging the pynq Python project that pip can use is hugely beneficial, but requires carful thought and project architecture.
+Packaging the pynq Python project that pip can use is hugely beneficial, but requires careful thought and project architecture.
 There are many useful references that provide up-to-date information.
 For more information about how the pynq library is packaged see the following links: